Introduction: Brain Tune E-book

 Clarity is lost when animals are spoken of only through their impact on humans, when their suffering is treated as collateral — a mere side‑effect of human harm instead of the core injustice itself, when their right not to be used is reframed as a lifestyle choice, when speciesism is reinforced, when humans are treated as the priority and animals as secondary, when justice is framed as if human liberation must come first and animal liberation can only follow.

-5-4 The Blind Spot of Complicity
+5-4 The Blind Spot in Justice Fights

 Justice movements often unmask oppression, yet many remain blind to their own complicity in animal exploitation.
-Campaigns against racism, patriarchy, or colonialism lose clarity when they ignore the violence embedded in daily consumption.
-To fight oppression while consuming its products is contradiction.
-To demand liberation while sustaining captivity is hypocrisy.
+Campaigns against racism, patriarchy, gender inequality, or colonialism lose coherence when they ignore the oppression embedded not only in food but also in clothing, entertainment, testing, and other forms of animal use.
+No one can credibly claim to oppose injustice while actively contributing to another.
+Injustice is indivisible.

 5-5 The Crusade of Animal Rights Activists